arichards4814/startup-simulator/README.md

 - [] add help menu
 - [] custom error handling
 - [] ability to have an odd number of menu items
-- [] ability to have unlimited number of menu items
+- [] ability to have up to 9 numbers of menu items
 - [x] additional borders included
 - [] instructions in the readme
 - [] metaprogram menu creator, making building menu trees easy.